-Tracking costs can be challenging, but getting started is easier than you think.
-Here are nine ideas for monitoring—and controlling—ingredient costs that every bar owner can benefit from.
+Tracking costs can be challenging but getting started is easier than you think.
+Here are nine ideas for monitoring—and managing—ingredient costs that every bar owner can benefit from.

 We’ve said it before: You’ve got to have a cocktail bible, and not just because it makes training easier.
 Setting clear standards for the amounts and brands used in popular drinks makes the difference between a profitable bar program and one that breaks the bank.